grill-lab/TaskMAD/gcp_deployment/README.md

 Most of the parameters already have suitable defaults.
 Change the following parameters in the "Cross-deployment" section to suit your intended deployment:
 * set `region` and `zone` to your preferred GCP locations (e.g. `europe-west2` and `europe-west2-a` respectively)
-* set `config_url` to the URL of your JSON configuration file as described in the [TaskMAD documentation](https://github.com/grill-lab/TaskMAD/#configuration-file)
+* set `config_url` to the URL of your JSON configuration file as described in the [TaskMAD documentation](https://github.com/grill-lab/TaskMAD/#configuration-file) and make sure the URL is publicly available
+* set `recipe_url` to the URL of your recipes JSON file and make sure the URL is publicly available

 Additional per-deployment parameters that you will probably need to change from the defaults are:
 * set the `domain` parameter for each component to the domain you want to assign to it (SSL certificate creation is handled by GCP)
 * set `local_files_path` for the `core` and `search` deployments.
 Both of these deployments rely on a GCP persistent disk as file storage, and so the script needs to copy files from your local machine to the GCP disk before the deployment is rolled out.
-The `local_files_path` parameter is used to set the local directory containing the necessary files for each deployment
+The `local_files_path` parameter is used to set the local directory containing the necessary files for each deployment.
+The paths should be set as follows:
+  * `core[local_files_path]` should point to a folder containing the Firebase JSON API keys file
+  * `search[local_files_path]` should point to a folder containing the search API index files
 * you may need to adjust the `search[disk_size_gb]` if your indexes are particularly large (the default size is 100GB).

 The remaining parameters will not normally need to be adjusted for a single new deployment, but if you want to create multiple deployments within the same GCP project you will need to update names of clusters aand other objects to avoid name clashes.